polterguy/polterguy.github.io/documentation/magic/index.md

 ## Static slots

-these slots are C# slots the core itself exposes.
+These slots are C# slots the core itself exposes.

 * __[version]__ - Returns the current version of the Magic backend
 * __[version.compare]__ - Compares two versions